idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Smarcat](https://smartcat.ai/) is an intuitive, feature-rich computer-assisted translation web app.
 It provides a full set of translation automation technologies for companies and translators and makes it easy for them to connect and collaborate.

 It directly integrates with Paypal and Payoneer as well as local and international wire transfer.
-A Marketplace section is available for seeking translation jobs (though often low-payed as it allows for values below 1 cent), which can then allow for direct referrals.
+A Marketplace section is available for seeking translation jobs (though often low-payed), which can then allow for direct referrals.

 **Supported formats**: [file formats](https://help.smartcat.com/hc/en-us/articles/360006979511-File-formats-supported-in-Smartcat/).
 **Support and manual:** [Documentation and support](https://help.smartcat.ai/hc/en-us).
 **License:** Closed source.
-**Cost:** Mostly free (registration needed), billable OCR service.
+**Cost:** Mostly free (registration needed), billable OCR and MT services.
 **Reviews:** [Proz](https://www.proz.com/software-comparison-tool/tool/smartcat/145), [G2](https://www.g2.com/products/smartcat/reviews), [Capterra](https://www.capterra.fr/software/155255/smartcat).

 ## Wordfast Anywhere